 Provider Bursary Name Eligibility Criteria More information Contact Details Southampton City College City College Bursary Be aged between 16-18 on 31/8/24 (Now 16-19 due to Covid 19) Be one of the following: In Care/Care Leaver Receiving income support In receipt of DLA/PIP or ESA/UC.
 You or parent/carer in receipt of one of the following: Income support Job seekers allowance Pension credits Employment and support allowance Working tax credit/Child tax credit Universal credit.
 A household income of less than £29,000 per year.
-Enrolled on a course where City College is the nearest provider to home or live outside of Southampton.
+Enrolled on a course where City College is the nearest provider to my home, or live outside of Southampton.
 Bursaries of £1,200 a year for the most vulnerable young people if your household income is less than £29,000, or £32,000 for travel support only.
 Discretionary bursaries based on individual need, such as help with the costs of travel, equipment or meals.
 A £25 Admin fee will be charged for a replacement ferry pass, £5 administration will be charged for a replacement bus pass.
 Any student found to have misused their ferry or bus pass will not receive further help from the college.
 Attendance will be monitored and must be above 90%.
-Support may be stopped if your attendance is too low, or you withdraw.
-City College students can purchase discounted bus tickets at student rates from First and Bluestar buses.
-If you are eligible for the City College Bursary City College Southampton, St Mary Street, Southampton, SO14 1AR 023 8048 4848 enquiries@southampton-city.ac.uk Bursary@Southampton-City.ac.uk www.southampton-city.ac.uk learningsupport@southampton-city.ac.uk studentfinance@southampton-city.ac.uk scheme your bus travel may be FREE.
+Support may be stopped if your attendance is too low or you withdraw.
+City College Southampton, St Mary Street, Southampton, SO14 1AR 02380 484 848 enquiries@southampton-city.ac.uk Bursary@Southampton-City.ac.uk www.southampton-city.ac.uk learningsupport@southampton-city.ac.uk studentfinance@southampton-city.ac.uk